Mark 12:1-12

 And we can see that he did something great.” ’

 12 The Jewish leaders knew that Jesus had told this story about them.
-They were the bad farmers in the story.
+They were the wicked farmers in the story.
 So they wanted to take hold of Jesus.
 But they were afraid of the crowd.
 So they left him and they went away.